Since 2005, same-sex couples have been able to form a Civil Partnership to formalise their commitment to each other.

 In some cases, dissolving a Civil Partnership may also involve:

 Duncan Lewis is a leading firm of family law and child care solicitors able to advise on dissolution of a Civil Partnership and resolving disputes between couples, including offering lawyers supported Family Mediation and Child Mediation.

-For confidential and expert legal advice on dissolving a Civil Partnership, contact Duncan Lewis Divorce Solicitors on 020 7923 4020.
+For confidential and expert legal advice on dissolving a Civil Partnership, contact Duncan Lewis Solicitors on 033 3772 0409.